 Adjusted EBITDA.
-Management also evaluates adjusted EBITDA which excludes: (1) Timeshare strategy - impairment charges of \$752 million incurred in the 2009 third quarter; (2) the 2009 fourth quarter restructuring costs and other charges totaling \$19 million; (3) the 2009 third quarter restructuring costs and other charges totaling \$57 million; and (5) the 2009 first quarter restructuring costs and other charges totaling \$129 million.
-Management excludes the restructuring costs and other charges incurred in the 2009 first through fourth quarters and the Timeshare strategy-impairment charges recorded in the 2009 third quarter for the reasons noted above under "Measures That Exclude Certain Charges, Costs, and Other Expenses."
+Management also evaluates adjusted EBITDA which excludes: (1) Timeshare strategy - impairment charges of \$752 million incurred in the 2009 third quarter; (2) the 2009 fourth quarter restructuring costs and other charges totaling \$19 million; (3) the 2009 third quarter restructuring costs and other charges totaling \$57 million; and (5) the 2009 first quarter restructuring costs and other charges totaling \$57 million; and other charges incurred in the 2009 first through fourth quarters and the Timeshare strategy-impairment charges recorded in the 2009 third quarter for the reasons noted above under "Measures That Exclude Certain Charges, Costs, and Other Expenses."